soilwise-he/SoilWise-documentation/tech/docs/governance.md

 <br>

-Soilwise plans to implement a governance framework to tackle the challenge of ensuring equitable access to and utilization of data and knowledge.
+SoilWise plans to implement a governance framework to tackle the challenge of ensuring equitable access to and utilization of data and knowledge.
 This framework aims to foster data sharing and enable the generation of value from these resources.
 A governance framework encompasses a set of principles, standards, policies (rules/regulations), and practices.
 Additionally, the framework addresses the enforcement of these measures and the resolution of